Bluey’s Quest for the Gold Pen review for Nintendo Switch 2 and Switch

 As someone who loves Pokemon, Animal Crossing, and Minecraft, Pokemon Pokopia sneaked its way onto my radar when it first revealed in the September 2025 Nintendo Direct.
 On paper, this had a chance to be Nintendo’s lightning in a bottle – Pokemon, Animal Crossing, and Minecraft are some of the best-selling franchises of all time, and Pokopia promised to combine elements from all three to create the next big life simulator game.
 It’s strange, though – the game always looked charming and interesting on the surface, but I never found myself hyping up its release.
 I didn’t see a ton of hype online, either – most likely, none of us really knew what we were getting into.
 Pokemon fans are always hopeful that the latest game is a good one, and often times they find themselves disappointed with major releases like Sword, Shield, Scarlet, and Violet.
 I myself was cautiously optimistic going in… which is to say, I already have 50 hours, it’s completely consumed my life, I can’t imagine life without it, and this is the Switch 2 system seller Nintendo has been looking for.

-Monster Hunter Stories 3 review
+Monster Hunter Stories 3: Twisted Reflection review for Nintendo Switch 2

 System: Switch